Geosyntec/StormPiper/docs/md/1_Introduction.md

 | 2050s | January 1, 2040 | December 31, 2069 |
 | 2080s | January 1, 2070 | December 31, 2099 |

-Table: Climate Epochs
+Table: Climate Epochs {#tbl:epochs}

 ### Facility Types
-Water quality and hydrology calculations are specific to facility type. *Facility Type* refers to stormwater facility names used by the City of Tacoma.
+Water quality and hydrology calculations are specific to each facility type. *Facility Type* refers to stormwater facility names used by the City of Tacoma.

 | Facility Type | Description |